Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Introduction

 \section{Introduction}

-In hydrodynamic theory, the lubrication assumptions of a long thin domain and a small scaled Reynolds number promote a scaling argument in which the inertial velocity and cross-film pressure gradient terms are considered negligible in the Navier-Stokes equations.
-The resulting Reynolds equation is appealing, providing an elliptic differential equation for pressure which encompasses the incompressibility condition.
-The Stokes equation similarly arises from the Navier-Stokes equations under the assumption of a zero Reynolds number.
-The Stokes equation has relaxed restrictions on the ratio of length scales compared to the Reynolds equation, providing a standpoint from which we observe the sensitivity of the Reynolds equation to the thin film condition.
+The Reynolds equation of lubrication theory is an elliptic differential equation derived from the incompressible Navier-Stokes equations under the lubrication assumptions of a long, thin fluid domain and a small scaled Reynolds number.
+In contrast, the Stokes equation is derived from the incompressible Navier-Stokes equations under the sole assumption of zero Reynolds number.
+That is, Stokes flow has relaxed restrictions on the ratio of length scales compared to lubrication theory, providing a standpoint from which we observe the sensitivity of the Reynolds equation to the thin film condition.

-Previous research on the differences between flows modeled by the Reynolds equation and the Stokes equation has highlighted the sensitivity of lubrication theory to variations in the fluid height.
-In particular, in the limit of zero Reynolds number flows, discrepancies between lubrication theory and Stokes flow increase with both the magnitude and frequency of large gradients in the height \cite{brown_applicability_1995,biswas_backward-facing_2004,dobrica_about_2009}.
-The total pressure drop modeled by the Reynolds equation may be underestimated due to additional pressure losses at points of sudden expansion that are not accurately modeled \cite{dobrica_reynolds_2005,dobrica_about_2009}.
-Furthermore, notable flow features of corner recirculation seen in Stokes flow are not accurately captured with the Reynolds equation \cite{armaly_experimental_1983,biswas_backward-facing_2004,shyu_numerical_2018}.
-We consider a variety of textured slider bearings to observe these differences between the solutions of the Reynolds and the Stokes equations.